tsedio/vuepress-theme-tsed/packages/vuepress-theme-tsed/docs/readme.md

   details: A lot of decorators are provided to structure your code and define route and method.
 - title: Testing
   icon: bx-test-tube
   details: To test or not to test? isn't a question.
-Ts.ED embeds some features to test your code! <a href="/docs/testing.html">See more</a>
+Ts.ED embeds some features to test your code! <a class="underline hover:text-blue-active transition-all" href="/docs/testing.html">See more</a>.
 contributors:
   classes: bg-gray-lighter
   title: Our awesome <b>contributors</b>